gavinHuang/gpt-tab/README.md

 5. Select the directory where you cloned the repository.

 ## Usage

+### Group Chat

+1. Click the extension icon — the Group Chat UI opens in a new tab.
+2. Select a mode (Brainstorm / Debate / Commentary).
+3. Type a prompt and press **Send** (or Ctrl/Cmd+Enter).
+4. ChatGPT, Gemini, and Claude will each respond in sequence.
+5. Click **Continue** to start another round on the same topic, or type a new message.

+### ChatGPT Tab UI

 1. Navigate to [ChatGPT](https://chatgpt.com/).
 2. Start a new conversation or open an existing one.